-There is no shortage of town commons in New England, as many communities were laid out with a parcel specifically reserved for the meeting house, and the yard of the meeting house generally became the common.
+New England has no shortage of town commons, as many communities were laid out with a parcel specifically reserved for the meeting house.
+The yard of the meeting house generally evolved into the common.

-They were routinely forested, and often became dumping grounds and nuisances.
+Generally they had trees on them, and often turned into dumping grounds and nuisances.
 Cattle were often placed on them to keep down the grass.
 In areas where people were most leery of the state embracing a religion, the meeting house (and the attached common) were far less common.

 In Connecticut, there’s the aforementioned Lebanon Green.
 Another old favorite is Litchfield Green in Litchfield, Conn., which has served many purposes over the centuries.
 Dating to 1720, the green has been home to the town’s meeting house, a school and courthouse.
 It was also a recruiting spot for soldiers during the Civil War.
 Today visitors to the green are more likely to be shoppers rather than soldiers.

 A much more well-traveled common is the New Haven Green, a privately owned park once the center of the original Puritan settlement.

 Connecticut’s Trust for Historic Preservation maintains a website with information about all the state’s town greens.